When you consider the word “strength,” what comes to mind? Hold on to that for a moment.

 The VIA-IS is a helpful tool when trying to understand fully what a person has to offer in a very systematic way.

-The VIA-IS does not add up all the strengths “theoretically assigned to a virtue” (Ruch et al., 2010).
-For example, the strengths assigned to wisdom, all have a similar characteristic in that they all require the “acquisition and use of knowledge” (Ruch et al., 2010).
-Significantly, it is very rare for an individual to display all the “strengths assigned to a virtue” (Peterson & Seligman, 2004).
+The VIA-IS does not add up all the strengths assigned to a virtue, and significantly, it is very rare for an individual to display all the strengths a virtue comprises (Peterson & Seligman, 2004).

 9 Useful Activities

-When dealing with a client encourage them to lead the conversation and the decision-making process (Embedding a strengths-based approach in client conversations)
+When dealing with a client, encourage them to lead the conversation and decision-making process.

-Use these activities to help along the way:
+Use these activities to help along the way (Kate Pascale and Associates, 2019, p.
+5):

 - Ask the client what they’d like to get out of your conversation/work together.